fabremORT/TestTaskSolbeg/Readme.md

 # Project Name Setup Guide

-This guide will help you set up the development environment for the Project Name project.
+This guide will help you set up the development environment for this project.

 ## Prerequisites